ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 ### Phase 2

-On the second day of your project, you will start with preparing your data.
-You will explore, analyze, and visualize the data using Python or Tableau, applying the variety of techniques you learned throughout the program.
+In the second phase of your project, you will start with preparing your data.
+You will explore, analyze, and visualize the data using Python (or Tableau if you like), applying the variety of techniques you learned throughout the program.

 Make sure to categorize your notebooks in logical groups.
 Make it a habit to add comments in code cells or markdown cells so that you always remember what you have done.
 Invest time in staying organized, your future self will thank you later.
 Summarize your findings and don't be scared to discard things that don't help you in moving forward.
+Also, this is a basic piece of advice but don't make a mess out of your notebooks!
+Always work from top to bottom, choose clearly understandable variable names, comment on what you are doing while it's still fresh in your memory and make sure that you will be able to replicate your steps at a future point in time.

 ### Phase 3

 In this phase, you should be finalizing the first iteration of your project.
-Ideally, this is still within the first week so that you have enough time to re-iterate, improve, dig deeper and prepare your final presentation.

-You will be using the analysis you performed and the insights you discovered in the previous day to help frame your machine learning problem, select and engineer appropriate features, train your models, and evaluate performance.
+You will be using the analysis you performed and the insights you discovered in the previous phase to help frame your machine learning problem, select and engineer appropriate features, train your models, and evaluate performance.

 * If you are planning on doing supervised machine learning, identify the target variable you would like to train a model to predict.
 Also determine whether you will be doing regression (target variable is continuous) or classification (target variable is discrete).
 * Perform feature selection/engineering to arrive at the features you feel best represent the problem you are trying to solve.
 During this stage, you may need to normalize or scale your variables.
 * Train a couple machine learning models on the data.
 * Evaluate the performance of the models.
-* Prepare a presentation of your findings and results.
+* Think about your findings and results and what we learn from your analysis.

 If you're not working on a machine learning problem, identify the meaningful insights or learnings that you generated that you want to keep focusing on in the following days.
 This is a good point to list and reflect on everything you collected so far and to rank them based on what could create a compelling story.